 Now, as a mom of two kids, I’ll say that it’s way crazier and that the crazy is more prolonged than I had expected.
 (There was a whole “Mommy Effect” study that found that a lot of moms-to-be have an unrealistic view of what life as a working mom will be like.)
 I also feel like the decision to have kids means you step away from what is plannable or even knowable to a certain extent — you step away from clear goalposts and milestones in a career sense and move at your own pace, which may be faster or slower depending on your family situation.
 (As I write this, the question of equity comes to mind — do men who want or expect to be fathers have to step away from clear goalposts and milestones?
 Do they walk into parenthood expecting to make any sacrifices, and even with equal parenting, do male parents make equal sacrifices?
 Might be an interesting discussion to have with the guys in your life.)

-Let’s hear from you, ladies — what does The Kid Question look like to you now?
+Let’s hear from you, readers — what does The Kid Question look like to you now?
 Do you feel like you have to sacrifice kids for career, to any extent in 2019?
 If you’re a working mom, what choices and sacrifices have you made?
 If you don’t have kids yet but plan to, what choices and sacrifices do you expect to make?

 Stock photo via Shutterstock / NotarYES.